harmsm/library_simulator/README.rst

 - **stop**: whether or not there is new stop codon
 - **start**: whether or not the real start codon was messed up

+Find the frequencies of classes of mutants versus mutation rate

 .. code:: python

     from library_simulator import LibrarySimulator, util
     lib = LibrarySimulator("example.fasta",mutation_spectrum="published")
     f_v_r = util.freq_vs_mutation_rate(lib,num_samples=10000)
     util.plot_freq_vs_mutation_rate(f_v_r)

 .. image:: example/mutation-rate.png

+See :code:`example/examples.ipynb` for more functionality.

 Installation
 ============